pingcap/tiflow/docs/design/2022-05-12-ticdc-avro-protocol-refactor.md

 - `{{RecordName}}` represents full qualified table name.
 - `{{ColumnValueBlock}}` represents a JSON block, which defines a column value of a key.
-- `_tidb_op` used to distinguish between INSERT or UPDATE events, optional values are "c" / "u".
+- `_tidb_op` is used to distinguish between INSERT or UPDATE events, optional values are "c" / "u".
 - `_tidb_commit_ts` represents a CommitTS of a transaction.
 - `_tidb_commit_physical_time` represents a physical timestamp of a transaction.